Higher Education Administration (M.S.E.) Program Curriculum & Admission Requirements

 Application Deadlines (full-time, domestic & international applicants)

 *The priority deadline is to participate in the assistantship process for full-time applicants.
 We are unable to guarantee availability of assistantships for students who submit for the final deadline.
 Individuals participating in the Oshkosh Placement Exchange (OPE) are not required to submit an academic application prior to OPE.
 See the Employment graduate staff page for more information.
-Part-time and international applicants are not required to hold an assistantship.

 Application Checklist